 and coordinate-wise complex conjugation.
 Let $A^\#$ denote the unitisation of $A$.
-Then $A^\#$ has open multiplication. \end{corollary} \begin{proof} It is clear any pair of elements of $A^\#$ is jointly non-degenerate.
+Then $A^\#$ has open multiplication. \end{corollary} \begin{proof} It is clear any pair of elements of $A^\#$ is approximable by jointly non-degenerate products (see Definition \ref{df23}).
 Since the basis $(e_\gamma)_{\gamma\in \Gamma}$ is $K$-unconditional, we have

 This means that $A^\#$ is a differential subalgebra of $c(\Gamma)$, the unitisation of the algebra of functions that vanish at infinity on $\Gamma$.
 Since the formal inclusion from $A^\#$ to $c(\Gamma)$ has dense range, the conclusion follows. \end{proof}